 PJ Tracy is the pseudonym of mother-daughter writing duo P.J. and Traci Lambrecht, winners of the Anthony, Barry, Gumshoe, and Minnesota Book Awards.
-Their six novels, MONKEEWRENCH, LIVE BAIT, DEAD RUN, SNOW BLIND, SHOOT TO THRILL and OFF THE GRID have become national and international bestsellers.
-THE SIXTH IDEA, the lastest installment in the Monkeewrench series, is available now in the U.S. and Canada, and under the title COLD KILL in the U.K. and Australia/New Zealand.
+Their seven novels, MONKEEWRENCH, LIVE BAIT, DEAD RUN, SNOW BLIND, SHOOT TO THRILL, OFF THE GRID and THE SIXTH IDEA have become national and international bestsellers.
+PJ was a long-time resident of Minnesota until her death in December 2016.
+Traci remains in rural Minnesota, just outside Minneapolis, and continues writing about the Monkeewrench gang.

 READ AN EXCERPT OF THE SIXTH IDEA